-Join Ron Davis for an in-depth discussion in this video Microsoft data mining process, part of Microsoft Business Intelligence Stack in Depth.
+Join Ron Davis for an in-depth discussion in this video Microsoft data mining process, part of Microsoft Business Intelligence Stack Essential Training.

 …The Microsoft data mining process, supervised versus unsupervised methods.…I want you to consider two similar questions we might ask about a customer,…the first, do our customers naturally fall into different groups?…Here, no specific purpose or target has been specified for the grouping.…When there is no such target, the data mining problem is referred to…as unsupervised with a slightly different question.…

 Can we find groups of customers who have particularly high likelihoods of…cancelling their service?…That question has a specified target to find, will a customer leave?…In this case, segmentation is being done for a specific reason to take action based…on likelihood of churn, that is called a supervised data mining problem.…The difference between these questions is subtle but important.…If a specific target can be provided the problem can be phrased as a supervised on.…

 Supervised tests require different techniques than unsupervised tests do and…the results are often much more useful.…A supervise technique, is giving a specific purpose for…

 - Working with data sources and data views in SQL

 - Understanding the star and snowflake database schemas

 - Working with the SQL 2012 semantic model (aka tabular mode)

 - Using Excel Web Parts to connect to spreadsheets

 - Building dashboards with key performance indicators (KPIs) and reports